makersacademy/takeaway-challenge/README.md

 <a name="repl">Using a REPL</a>
 -------
-When your in the project directory, run your REPL and require takeaway.rb and create and instance of it
+When you're in the project directory, run your REPL and require takeaway.rb and create and instance of it

 ```
 [1] pry(main)> require './lib/takeaway'